Intestinal villus: Function

 There, the villi and the microvilli increase intestinal absorptive surface area approximately 40-fold and 600-fold, respectively, providing exceptionally efficient absorption of nutrients in the lumen.

 There are also enzymes (enterocyte digestive enzyme) on the surface for digestion.
 Villus capillaries collect amino acids and simple sugars taken up by the villi into the blood stream.
-Villus lacteals (lymph capillary) collect absorbed chylomicrons, which are lipoproteins composed of triglycerides, cholesterol and amphipathic proteins, and are taken to the rest of the body through the lymph fluid.
+Villus lacteals (lymph capillaries) collect absorbed chylomicrons, which are lipoproteins composed of triglycerides, cholesterol and amphipathic proteins, and are taken to the rest of the body through the lymph fluid.

 Villi are specialized for absorption in the small intestine as they have a thin wall, one cell thick, which enables a shorter diffusion path.
 They have a large surface area so there will be more efficient absorption of fatty acids and glycerol into the blood stream.
 They have a rich blood supply to keep a concentration gradient.

 Clinical significance

 Villous atrophy

 In diseases of the small intestine the villi can become flattened due to the effects of inflammation, and the villi can sometimes disappear.
 This deterioration is known as villous atrophy, and is often a feature of coeliac disease.